momentum-morehouse/weather-data-with-pyton-SharettaMartin/README.md

 You will need to create and run a Python file called `weather.py` to complete this project.

 ### Step 1
 Sign up for an account and obtain an API key from [Climacell](https://developer.climacell.co/).
-Read the Climacell [docs](https://developer.climacell.co/v3/reference#get-realtime) on hot to make a request for a specific latitide and longitude's current weather.
+Read the Climacell [docs](https://developer.climacell.co/v3/reference#get-realtime) on how to make a request for a specific latitide and longitude's current weather.

 ### Step 2
 Read the docs for the [requests](https://requests.readthedocs.io/en/master/user/quickstart/) library and note how to make a request.

 ### Step 3
-Create a list of tuples called `locations` that contains pairs of (latitude, longitude) for 10 locations of your choice.
+Create a list of tuples called `locations` that contains pairs of (latitude, longitude) for 10 locations of your choice. tup0

 ### Step 4
 Make a request to the realtime endpoint using `requests` to obtain the temp and precipitation for the latitude and longitude (23.0506249, -82.4730905).